stashed/percona-xtradb/docs/clustered.md

 Here,

 - `.spec.schedule` specifies that we want to back up the database at 5 minutes interval.
-- `.spec.task.name` specifies the name of the Task CRD that specifies the necessary Functions and their execution order to backup a Percona XtraDB database.
+- `.spec.task.name` specifies the name of the Task CRD that specifies the necessary Functions and their execution order to backup a Percona XtraDB cluster.
 - `.spec.target.ref` refers to the AppBinding CRD that was created for the `sample-xtradb-cluster` database.

 Let's create the `BackupConfiguration` CRD we have shown above,